Sunday Night Football prediction: Lions-Eagles picks by NFL expert on 34-21 run

-'Sunday Night Football' prediction, odds, line: Lions vs. Eagles picks by expert on 34-21 run
+'Sunday Night Football' prediction, odds, line start time: Lions vs. Eagles picks from expert on a 34-21 roll

 SportsLine expert R.J.
 White has revealed his picks for the Detroit Lions vs. Philadelphia Eagles in the Week 11 NFL matchup on 'Sunday Night Football'

 Kickoff from Lincoln Financial Field in Philadelphia is set for 8:20 p.m.
 ET.
 Philadelphia leads the all-time series 18-16-2, including nine of the last 13.
 The Eagles are 2.5-point favorites in the latest Lions vs. Eagles odds, while the over/under for total points scored is 46.5.
+Philadelphia is at -147 on the money line (risk $147 to win $100), with Detroit at +124 (risk $100 to win $124).
 Before you make any Lions vs. Eagles picks, make sure to check out the Sunday Night Football predictions from SportsLine NFL expert R.J.
 White.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: